Changing your website's frontpage

 Alternatively, if you have organized your galleries by categories (e.g. "Portfolio", "Archive", ...), you can also put the most important top-level gallery/category as the frontpage.
 The index (thumbnails) of subgalleries under it will then be displayed.

 - A custom page, if you prefer to have a free-form page on your frontpage.
-Note that the mobile theme will revert to the gallery index as the frontpage.

 If you set a specific gallery as the frontpage, you will need to make sure that the other galleries are accessible via links in your menu.
 Refer to the section on menus for further help!